atomicscale/youtube-dl/ESOF-Docs/ENTREGA3.md

 ![Component Diagram](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images3/Component%20Diagram.png)

-Youtube-dl consists of a couple of components.
-These components and their relationships are visualized in [Component Diagram](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images3/Component%20Diagram.png).
+Youtube-dl consists of 4 main components.
+These components and their relationships are visualized in [Component Diagram](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images3/Component%20Diagram.png):
-The main components are:
 * **YoutubeDL**: the core of the application.
 This component is responsible for the overall process.
 It processes the input, parsed arguments from the command-line and information from assumptions made by youtube-dl itself.
 * **Extractors**: responsible for gathering the information about the video.
 The extractors are able to extract video-urls from webpages through analysis (regular expressions for instance).
 The extractors provide the information in a pre-defined format so that it can be processed further by the *YoutubeDL* component.
 * **Downloaders**: the downloaders are able to transfer a remote video to the local filesystem.
 Depending on the media-format this component will determine which downloader to use.